Sritay/Sritay/README.md

 # Hi there 👋

-I am Sritay, with a (freshly minted) PhD in nanoscale membranes.
+I am Sritay, a post-doctoral researcher working with nanobubbles, with a PhD in nanoscale membranes.

 <img src="rej_jif.gif" width="250" height="188" />